Wuthering Heights (soundtrack)

-Background and composition
+Background

-Throughout the release and touring for her 2024 album Brat, Charli XCX struggled with exhaustion and a lack of creative inspiration that made her feel like that she "wouldn't be able to make music anymore".
-In December 2024, Emerald Fennell messaged Charli to record a song for her upcoming film adaptation of Wuthering Heights.
+Throughout the release and touring for her 2024 album Brat, Charli XCX struggled with exhaustion and a lack of creative inspiration that made her feel like she "wouldn't be able to make music anymore".
+In December 2024, Emerald Fennell messaged Charli to record a song for her film adaptation of Wuthering Heights.
 Charli "immediately felt inspired" after reading Fennell's screenplay and worked on several tracks with frequent collaborator Finn Keane, later suggesting to Fennell that she create a full concept album for the film with songs that were "connected to the world [Fennell] was creating".
 Describing the musical style of the album as an "elegant and brutal sound palette" that "couldn't be more different from Brat", Charli wanted the album to reflect "a world that felt undeniably raw, wild, sexual, gothic, [and] British".
 She created most of the album with Keane, with the pair writing and recording songs in rented studio spaces throughout 2025 while she was on the Brat Tour.

 While writing "House", Charli was inspired by Todd Haynes's 2021 documentary film The Velvet Underground, in which the Velvet Underground band member John Cale said that the group's songs needed to be "elegant and brutal".
 In mid-2024, she asked Cale for feedback on the music she had been working on for the album, and after taking an interest in "House", he recorded the spoken word poem featured in the song.
-Noted for its noisy and distorted instrumentation, "House" was described as a gothic rock, (Note: Attributed to multiple references:) industrial rock, and neoclassical dark wave song.
-In his review of the song, The Guardians Alexis Petridis called it "powerful, striking and rewarding", comparing it to the industrial music of Nine Inch Nails and saying that it "[bore] almost no relation in sound or mood to the contents of Brat".

-"Chains of Love", the album's second single, features synth-pop production accompanied by strings that more closely resembles Charli's past music.
-Multiple publications felt that the song was stylistically similar to tracks on her debut album, True Romance (2013).
+In April 2026, following the release of Wuthering Heights, American singer-songwriter Sky Ferreira, who is featured on the track "Eyes of the World", accused Charli of using her old demos for the soundtrack without credit.
+Charli's management has denied the claims.